apache/apex-site/src/md/compatibility.md

 Policy

-The artifacts that contain the classes that form the public API as specified above cannot change on patch releases and should stay compatible within a major release.
+The artifacts that contain the classes that form the public API as specified above cannot change in patch releases and should stay compatible within a major release.
+Patch releases can change dependencies, but only at the patch level and following semantic versioning.

 ###Hardware/Software Requirements